Take back control of one's relationships

 • Open-mindedness

-• They accept me as I am
+• They accept me as I am.

-• They made efforts to build a stronger relationship
+• They made efforts to build a stronger relationship.

-Absolutely no:
+Absolute no:

-• Getting taken for granted
+• To be taken for granted

 • Judged my emotions

-• They don't say everything and it gives me a feeling of betrayal
+• They don't say everything and it gives me a feeling of betrayal.

 • Lie